Installing Rucio Server

 ftsscope and<fts_hostname>audience.

-Defining <path> for Storage Capabilities:
+Configuring <path> for Storage Capabilities in Rucio:

 Each storage enforces a specific prefix for storage.<capability>:<path> scopes.
+There are two scenarios:

-Storage accepts the full RSE protocol prefix
+If your storage accepts the full RSE protocol prefix as-is, no additional configuration is needed.

 Example: